tayoky/stanix/index.md

 - framebuffer (with tty emulation)
 - ATA devices on ide controller
 - pci bus

+## goal
+futures goals (once a goal is reached it is removed from the list)
+- a GUI
+- a SDL3/2 port
+- a MESA port (in progress)
+- socket
+- dynamic linking
+- nvme support
+- atapi support
+- better blockfs interface at kernel level
+- better interface for buses at kernel level
+- ext2 support
+- fat write support

 ## recommanded specs
 - at least 256 mb of ram (also run on 128 mb)